Arnautt/smartlocker/README.md

 ```

-**:warning: Remark:** Currently only work for Ubuntu and computer with French/English language
+**Remark :** Currently only work for Ubuntu and computer with French/English language

 ## :question: How does it work